How Long Can a Car Battery Last While Playing Radio?

 If your engine is off, the alternator cannot keep the bucket full anymore.
 The water level in the bucket is lowered when an electrical part is turned on.

-If the electrical parts draw or absorb a lot of amperages, it will drain more quickly.
+If the electrical parts draw or absorb a lot of amperages, it will drain your car battery more quickly.
 Every component draws a different amperage amount.

 Nevertheless, if you ever wonder does listening to the radio drain car battery?
 You’ll know the answer to this question.